jpmorganchase/modular/docs/building-apps/esm-views.md

 - A valid template to work with the esm.sh public CDN can be specified with `EXTERNAL_CDN_TEMPLATE="https://esm.sh/[name]@[version]"`

-## Customise the bundled packages
+## Customise bundling / rewriting strategy

-By default, all external dependencies are rewritten to a CDN address and none are bundled.
+By default, all external dependencies are rewritten to a CDN url and none are bundled.
 This logic can be controlled using two environment variables:

 - `EXTERNAL_ALLOW_LIST` is a comma-separated string that specifies which dependencies are allowed to be rewritten to CDN; if not specified, its default